 Natural SEO vs. Organic SEO

 For starters, both natural SEO and organic SEO mean the exact same thing.
-It’s like the old tomato/tomato analogy – whether you call it a tomato or a tom-ah-to, you’re still getting the same juicy red slices for your burger.
+It's like the old tomato/tomato analogy – whether you call it a “tomato” or a “tom-ah-toe”, you're still getting the same juicy red slices for your burger.
 Similarly, when it comes to natural and organic SEO, whichever term you prefer, they both refer to getting yourself to the top of the search results by optimizing your content and website copy.
-You’ll be using engaging blog posts, appropriate keywords, and properly placed backlinks to rank higher and draw users to your website instead of simply paying for the prime real estate using a service like Google Ads.
+You'll be using engaging blog posts, appropriate keywords, and properly placed backlinks to rank higher and draw users to your website instead of simply paying for the prime real estate using a service like Google Ads.

-That being said, organic SEO often doesn’t exactly come for free – unless you are an SEO expert and a skilled writer, you are probably going to have to pay for something; it just won’t be in the form of Google Ads or the like.
-Instead, you’ll likely need to pay an SEO company a minimal fee for content creation, keyword research, linking strategies, and more.
+That being said, organic SEO often doesn't exactly come for free – unless you are an SEO expert and a skilled writer, you are probably going to have to pay for something; it just won't be in the form of Google Ads or the like.
+Instead, you'll likely need to hire an SEO company a minimal fee for content creation, keyword research, linking strategies, and more.
 So, if you have to invest money either way, why should you even worry about incorporating organic SEO into your website?
 Here are a few key reasons:

-Natural SEO Provides Long-Term Results
+Natural SEO vs. Paid Ads for Long-Term Results

 If you have the money in your budget, it can seem pretty tempting to just give Google a share of your earnings to continually see yourself at the top of the results.
-There’s just one problem: When you stop paying, you will essentially be invisible to the millions of internet users because you have ignored the value of organic SEO.
-In contrast, when you invest the time (and money) into creating quality content – whether it’s a blog post or video SEO – it will stay on your site forever and continue to add the coveted expertise, authority, and trust that is so highly touted by Google’s search engine raters.
+There's just one problem: When you stop paying, you will essentially be invisible to the millions of internet users because you have ignored the value of organic SEO.
+In contrast, when you invest the time (and money) into creating quality content – whether it's a blog post or video SEO – it will stay on your site forever and continue to add the coveted experience, expertise, authority, and trust (E-E-A-T) that is so highly touted by Google's search engine raters.
 While you need consistent and relevant postings to keep up your rankings, that informative YouTube video your YouTube SEO service helped you craft last year can still earn you visitors if the right keywords are searched.

-It’s More Legitimate to the Searcher
+Organic Marketing is More Legitimate to the Searcher

 Have you done a natural search on Google lately?
-If not, open up a new tab and give it a go – enter whatever you want, it doesn’t matter (like electricians in Colorado, or plumbers in California).
+If not, open up a new tab and give it a go – enter whatever you want, it doesn't matter (like electricians in Colorado, or plumbers in California).
 The first few results you see are going to be tagged as ads (if there are paying customers with these keywords), as are the results showing up on the right-hand column.
-Sure, people do click on these (otherwise Google Ads wouldn’t be in business), but because these paid results are clearly labeled as such, many people skip right over them and go to the first organic listing.
+Sure, people do click on these (otherwise Google Ads wouldn't be in business), but because these paid results are clearly labeled as such, many people skip over them and go to the first organic listing.
 Why?
-Because in their mind, it is more likely to offer the value they are looking for; strategies like local SEO capture users entering searches for products and services in your area.
-Such users are much more likely to click on a local company than a paid ad that’s likely much less relevant.
+Because, in their mind, it is more likely to offer the value they are looking for; strategies like local SEO capture users entering searches for products and services in your area.
+Such users are much more likely to click on a local company than a paid ad that's likely much less relevant.

-It’s Google’s (and Every Other Search Engine’s) Staple
+Organic Search is Google's (and Every Other Search Engine's) Staple

 In an ideal world, you would employ both paid and natural SEO techniques.
 This way, you can get the benefit of immediate results while building up a strong foundation for the future.